calendar tag arrow download print

 In conclusion

-We see that the citation impact score has risen most strongly since 2004 in the fields of Social Sciences and Agriculture.
-The proportion of publications in relation to the reference countries has increased most for Social Sciences and Health.
+Compared to other countries, the Netherlands published the most in the field of Health and Social Sciences in 2022.
+We see that the citation impact score has risen strongly in these fields of science since 2006.
+The proportion of publications in relation to the reference countries has increased most for Social Sciences.
+For the Health Sciences, this has remained more or less equal.

-Compared to other countries, the Netherlands published the most in the field of Health in 2020 and also in the field of Social Sciences.
-For Natural sciences and Engineering, the citation impact score in 2004 was already well above the global average, and has decreased slightly for Nature.
+For Natural sciences and Engineering, the citation impact score in 2006 was already well above the global average, and has decreased for Nature.
+The citation-impact of the Agricultural Sciences has risen during the period analysed.
 The proportion of publications as compared to other countries has decreased, mainly due to the strong rise of Chinese science.
-If we exclude China, the Netherlands’ proportion remains roughly the same.
-Compared to other countries, the Netherlands published the least in 2020 in the fields of Agriculture, Natural sciences and Engineering.
+If we exclude China, the Netherlands’ proportion remains roughly the same for Agriculture and Engineering, and rises slightly in the Natural Sciences.
+Compared to other countries, the Netherlands published the least in 2022 in the fields Natural sciences and Engineering.

 It is difficult to explain the observed differences between the fields in greater detail.
 This is partly because it is not possible to combine data on publications with (international) figures on FTEs or expenditure because different classifications are used and because the correlation can vary greatly between the different fields.